• Skip to primary navigation

 Chicken salna served in a bowl.

-Chicken Salna (Chicken Chalna) is a thin and spicy chicken curry from the state of Tamil Nadu.
+Chicken Salna (Chicken Chalna) is a thin and spicy chicken curry from Tamil Nadu.
+It is a version of plain salna in which chicken is added to the recipe.

-There are many versions of this curry that people make.
-In today’s post, I am sharing the easiest chicken salna recipe I learned from a chef on our visit to Madurai.
+People make many versions of this curry.
+In this post, I am sharing the easiest chicken salna recipe I learned from a chef during our Madurai visit.

 Ingredients